Eliav2/react-xarrows/README.md

 react-xarrows will smartly trigger updates on relevant elements! use `Xwrapper` and `useXarrow` hook to achieve selective rendering!

+# Note

+currently, react-xarrows v2 does not work as expected on react [StrictMode](https://reactjs.org/docs/strict-mode.html). means that xarrows inside react-trees wrapped with <React.StrictMode>...</React.StrictMode> would not work as expected. this is because react-xarrows implements a manage [off-react global object](https://stackoverflow.com/questions/68432809/react-break-dependency-between-2-related-contexts-with-top-level-constant-objec) to achieve selective rendering. if you using create-react-app, remove the wrapping React.StrictMode around your app.
+Hopefully a patch/new version would be released soon.

 ##### breaking changes

 V2.0 introduced some breaking changes, mainly related to properties naming. see [CHANGELOG.md](./CHANGELOG.md) for